Install Nginx on Debian 11

 Nginx HTTP (v6) ALLOW Anywhere (v6)

-At this point, you can check your web server that is up and running.
+At this point, you can check your web server, which is up and running.

 systemctl status nginx